 |Long working hours (More than 40 hours per week)|

 72% of Environmental Engineers said they were satisfied with their job and 70% said they feel like their job is making other people’s lives better.

 Is this right for me

 You can read more about these career personality types here.

-Environmental Engineers job description, Environmental Engineers salary, Environmental Engineers information, what is the job of an Environmental Engineer like, pros and cons about Environmental Engineers, colleges and universities for Environmental Engineers, is Environmental Engineers the right career for me, Hard careers to get into, careers in Architecture and Engineering
+Environmental Engineers job description, Environmental Engineers salary, Environmental Engineers information, what is the job of an Environmental Engineer like, pros and cons about Environmental Engineers, colleges and universities for Environmental Engineers, is Environmental Engineers the right career for me, careers in Architecture and Engineering

 Air Pollution Control Engineer, Chief, Pesticides and Toxic Substances Branch, Environmental Analyst, Environmental Consultant, Environmental Designer, Environmental Engineer, Environmental Planner, Environmental Remediation Engineer, Environmental Remediation Specialist, Environmental Safety Specialist